tomxelliott/medicapp1.0/README.md

 ## Acknowledgments

 * Thanks to the creators and maintainers of both Django & Python for excellent documentation that made creating this project far more manageable.
+* Thanks to the creators of Twemoji which helped give some character to the Application and make up for my minimal front end design skills :D.
 * Thanks to my sister for the inspiration behind this project.